-The Company has begun 2012 with strong first quarter results, even outpacing the first quarter of 2011 which was a vast improvement over 2010's first quarter.
-Improvement occurred in the noninterest income segment of the income statement.
-Pressure continues on the net interest margin and a lower net interest position is also evident on the income statement.
-Asset quality continued to improve and lower costs due to the improvement also occurred.
+The Company began 2012 with strong first quarter results and continued those results through the second quarter.
+Improvement strengthened in the noninterest income segment of the income statement.
+Pressure continues on the net interest margin though the dollars were higher for the quarter than the same period last year.
+A lower net interest position is also evident on the income statement in the year-to-date figures.
+Asset quality continued to improve.

-Short-term rates remain low and are expected to remain low throughout 2012.
+However, short-term rates remain low and are expected to remain low throughout 2012.
 This has enabled the Company to continue to sell investment securities and recognize a gain without compromising the yield while modestly increasing the duration of the investment portfolio.
-As of March 31, 2012, the favorable gain produced from the sale of securities was \$169 thousand.
+As of June 30, 2012, the favorable gain produced from the sale of securities was \$169 thousand.
 Most of the securities sold were agencies maturing in a shorter time period than the securities that were purchased to replace them.
-As of March 31, 2011, the favorable gain was at \$339 thousand and the securities sold were out of state municipals and agencies.
+As of June 30, 2011, the favorable gain was at \$372 thousand and the securities sold were out of state municipals and agencies.
 The Bank was able to continue to capitalize on the steepness of the yield curve and the unrealized market gain position at the start of 2012.
+The market value of the security portfolio remains high as evidenced by the high comprehensive income reported on the income statement.
+Additional opportunity to sell investment securities for a gain remains.

 During the first quarter of 2011, the Bank received a payoff on a large nonaccrual loan.
 The collection of which included over \$600 thousand of interest and a reimbursement of over \$300 thousand in legal fees.
 The collection process took almost three years to complete.
-This boost to income is evident throughout from net interest margin, improved asset quality to lower non-interest expense for the quarter.
-It also offsets tightening margins due to soft loan demand and high liquidity caused from higher deposit growth.
+This boost to income is evident throughout from net interest margin, improved asset quality to lower non-interest expense for the first half.
+It also offset tightening margins due to soft loan demand and high liquidity caused from higher deposit growth.
 As was expected, the first quarter numbers for 2012, as they relate to interest earnings, were lower in yield than first quarter 2011 without an additional large influx of nonaccrual interest collection.
-However, the Bank was able to realize improvement in a lower loan provision requirement.
-As compared to a year ago, provision expense was \$644 thousand lower for the first three months.
+This continued in second quarter 2012 as compared to 2011; the yield was lower though the net dollars were higher.
+The Bank was able to realize improvement as a result of a lower loan provision requirement.
+As compared to a year ago, provision expense was \$1.2 million lower for the first six months.
 This contributed to ROA and ROE remaining higher than a year ago.